elizabethany/ColourFormatter/README.md

 # ColourFormatter

-Takes the colour you picked and converts it to the format used in .entities and .decls
+Takes the colour you picked and converts it to the format used in .entities and .decls.
+Optional mode for use with recolourHelper.

 ## Usage
 0. You will be prompted to choose if you want to clear the output files (configurable)